 Robyn: It gets through, yeah.
 I ready a study that they were testing perfumes, because a lot of ingredients in perfumes are not chemicals that have been actually approved.

-Robyn: And so, there was an average in any … Literally, the average in these synthetic perfumes that most women are wearing, men too, was 14 chemicals that the USFDA knows nothing about.
-That, are not tested, they are not approved.
-Not that the one’s, like we have, like you said, 88,000 chemicals are in our furniture, furnishings-
+Robyn: Literally, the average in these synthetic perfumes that most women are wearing — men too — was 14 chemicals that the USFDA knows nothing about.
+That are not tested, they are not approved.
+Not that the ones like, like you said, the 88,000 chemicals in our furniture, furnishings-

 Andrew: Mm-hmm (*affirmative*).